In which phase of meiosis does crossing over occur? | Channels for Pearson+

 1

-Recognize that crossing over is a crucial event in meiosis that increases genetic diversity.
-It involves the exchange of genetic material between homologous chromosomes.
+Identify that crossing over, the exchange of genetic material between homologous chromosomes, occurs during Prophase I of Meiosis I. This process increases genetic diversity.

-Identify the phases of meiosis I: Prophase I, Metaphase I, Anaphase I, and Telophase I. Each phase has distinct characteristics and roles in the process.

-Focus on Prophase I, where homologous chromosomes pair up in a process called synapsis.
-This is the stage where crossing over occurs, facilitated by the formation of chiasmata, which are the points of contact between homologous chromosomes.
+Recognize that during Prophase I, homologous chromosomes pair up in a process called synapsis, forming structures known as tetrads, where crossing over takes place.

-Note that crossing over does not occur in Metaphase I, Anaphase I, or Telophase I. These phases are involved in aligning chromosomes at the metaphase plate, separating homologous chromosomes, and completing the division, respectively.

 Watch next